Blackfell/blackfell.github.io/_posts/2021-07-27-HTB-Business-PWN-Manager.md

 of the old stack frame from main (4).

 Since we control the offset on the stack, if we offset to a negative value, we can land in the new stack frame.
-Setting this value to be **-3** will result in the stack address being the same as the Return Pointer.
-If this isn't obvious, just count back from the *$rdx* indicator at $rsp + 0x30 three addresses in the above diagram.
+Setting the employee value to **-3** will result in the address being written to being the same as the Return Pointer inside edit_employee, meaning we'll be able to hijack execution.
+If this isn't obvious, just count from the *$rdx* indicator at $rsp + 0x30 three addresses into the new stack frame in the above diagram.

 So there's our strategy, we can write data to the RP in edit_employee and take control of RP for some ROP.